 Immediately prior to the completion of this offering, each of our outstanding Class A preferred shares will automatically convert into common shares at the applicable conversion ratio then in effect.
-The number of common shares to be issued upon the conversion of all outstanding Class A preferred shares depends, in part, on the initial public offering price of our common shares.
-We expect the initial public offering price of our common shares to be between \$13.00 and \$16.00 per share, as set forth on the cover page of this prospectus.
-However, the actual initial public offering price may be lower or higher than the midpoint of this range, which would increase or decrease, respectively, the number of common shares to be issued upon the conversion of our Class A preferred shares, as described in more detail below.
-We will not know the initial public offering price and, as a result, the total number of common shares to be issued upon the conversion of the Class A preferred shares, until the determination of the actual price per share following the effectiveness of the registration statement of which this prospectus forms a part.
 The terms of our Class A preferred shares provide that the ratio at which such shares automatically convert into common shares in connection with this offering will increase if the initial public offering price is below \$17.54 per share, or the Conversion Threshold Price.
 If the initial public offering price is below the Conversion Threshold Price for the Class A preferred shares, the conversion ratio will be adjusted to be the ratio determined by (i) dividing \$11.69 by (ii) the quotient obtained by dividing (a) the initial public offering price by (b) 1.5, which would result in additional common shares being issued upon conversion of our Class A preferred shares upon the completion of this offering.
 The special conversion adjustment applicable to the Class A preferred shares are similarly applicable to all outstanding warrants to purchase Class A preferred shares.
+After giving effect to the conversion adjustments, the ratio at which our Class A preferred shares will convert into common shares upon completion of this offering will be 1:1.349367.

-The table below shows the effect of the special conversion adjustment of the Class A preferred shares at various initial public offering prices (i.e., the increase in number of common shares issued and outstanding pro forma and pro forma as adjusted in the table above).
-The initial public offering prices below of \$13.00, \$14.50 or \$16.00, represent the low, mid and highpoint of the estimated price range set forth on the cover page if this prospectus.
-The initial public offering prices shown in the table below are hypothetical and illustrative.
+The table below shows the effect of the special conversion adjustment of the Class A preferred shares at the initial public offering price (i.e., the increase in number of common shares issued and outstanding pro forma and pro forma as adjusted in the table above).